 - Arterial and/or venous obstruction

-The common theme for these predispositions is any thing that effectively decreases blood flow to the tongue can cause the injury.
+The common theme for these predispositions is any thing that effectively decreases blood flow to the tongue can cause tongue necrosis.

 In the case of the patient that I saw, it was most likely the soft bite blocks meant to protect the patient that forced the endotracheal tube into such a position over the tongue.
-Combined with neck flexion and prone position it cut off the blood supply.
+Combined with neck flexion and prone position it cut off the blood supply and caused the ischemia injury.

 Fortunately tongues and mucous membranes have a high capacity for healing.
 However, it’s important to try to avoid such an injury because the potential for life long and severe disability is real, including: